 Famous artist who used this style are Salvador Dali, Joan Miro, Max Ernst, M. C. Escher, and Paul Delvaux

 The painting of this style is consist of elements of reality but expressed in an abstract sense.
-The method focuses on the essence of the subject matter and not how it appears in … Read the rest
+The method focuses on the essence of the subject matter and not how it … Read the rest